CPPLondonUni/PomodoroTimer2/README.md

 Now that the app is working again, we want to play a sound when the timer completes.
-Using your knowledge of the Qt Multimedia subsystem from last week, use an appropriate function to play the file "Annoying_Alarm_Sound.wav" when the timer reaches zero.
+Using your knowledge of the Qt Multimedia subsystem from last week, use an appropriate function to play the file "Annoying_Alarm_Clock.wav" when the timer reaches zero.

 ## Task 3 ##